gkono-splunk/o11y-lambda-workshop/README.md

   - respond **yes** when you see the **Enter a value:** prompt
   - This will result in the resources being destroyed, leaving you with a clean environment

-This process will leave you with a few files and directories in the **auto** directory.
+This process will leave you with the files and directories created as a result of our activity.
 Do not worry about those.

 ---